 Risk factors for antenatal anxiety and depression

-These factors include:
+Some of these factors include:

 - Unplanned pregnancy

-- History of mental ill-health
+- History of mental health challenges

 - Being a survivor of abuse or trauma